Judiciary of Poland: Procedure of appointment

 The appointment of new judges and court assessors happens in two stages.
 First, the KRS submits its list of candidates for approval to the President.
 Refusal by the KRS to include a candidate in the nominations list may in general be contested in the Supreme Court, but according to current law (which in that respect was found by the ECJ to be likely in violation of European Union law), there is no legal recourse in the case when the KRS denies the Supreme Court nomination.
 Then, according to the constitutional and statutory regulations as of February 2025, the President appoints new judges and court assessors among those nominated by the KRS upon receiving their oath.

 There is no timeframe within which the President must publish their decision.
 Whether the President may refuse or refrain from appointing a person nominated by the National Council of the Judiciary as a candidate for judicial office is a subject of scholarly dispute, with some contending that the role intended for the President by the fathers of the Constitution is purely formal or ceremonial, while others consider it a prerogative exercised by the President at their discretion, a view supported by the absence of any constitutional deadline for a pending appointment.
-In practice, there have been instances where the President refused to appoint nominated candidates as judges, but it happens very rarely: according to a 2017 analysis, there have been only 20 cases out of more than 5,000 that the President refused to appoint candidates nominated by the KRS.
-In 2022, another 11 judges, who were nominated before 2018 by the KRS, were refused presidential appointments to the courts.
+In practice, there have been instances where the President refused to promote nominated candidates to judgeship.
+According to a 2017 analysis, there have been only 20 cases out of more than 5,000 that the President refused to appoint candidates nominated by the KRS.
+In 2022, President Andrzej Duda refused to sign 11 promotions to the judiciary and in 2025, his successor Karol Nawrocki declined to appoint another 46 judges.

 In case law, the administrative courts have repeatedly found lack of jurisdiction in respect of the presidential appointments of judges or their refusal, and the Constitutional Tribunal ruled consistently that these decisions are not subject to judicial review.
 The Constitutional Tribunal asserted in a controversial decision in K 3/21 that the European Union law allows the courts neither to control the legality of the judicial appointments by the President nor the legality of nominations or their refusal by the National Council of the Judiciary, declaring both activities to be unconstitutional.